thomvaill/tads-boilerplate/README.md

 3. Edit it
 4. Run `./tads ansible-playbook production all` and your website will be available!

-### 8. Add other remote environements
+### 8. Add other remote environments

-You can add other remote environements, like production.
+You can add other remote environments, like production.

 For Terraform, you just have to duplicate `terraform/environments/production` to the directory of your choice, eg `staging`.
 After editing it, you can run `./tads terraform staging apply`, it will create the `ansible/inventories/staging` inventory file.